meetric1/gmod_shader_guide/README.md

 In this example, I am using input `$c0_x`, which takes a float to give CurTime to the shader.

 Now, lets check the code behind this shader..\
 Open `example3.vmt` and take a look at its parameters.
-Try editing the basetexture and seeing what changes!
+Try modifying the basetexture to something like `hunter/myplastic` or `phoenix_storms/wood` and seeing what changes!

 Note how, in the .vmt, I define `$c0_y` despite it not being used in the shader HLSL.\
 After playing around with the vmt, open `example3_ps2x.hlsl` and try to understand its code.\